onedata/ctool/README.md

 #### 4. GUI utils
 Useful information on GUI utilities:

 * Custom n2o elements that might be reusable in multiple projects should be added to ctool.
 An example is the element_form module.
+A record connected with such element must be included in common.hrl header file.
 * Modules with names starting with 'gui_' are essentially a wrapper to n2o's 'wf' module.
 It is important that they are used instead of native n2o calls so such issues as XSS can be controlled.
 If there is any functionality missing, it should be added to ctool rather than the including project.
 * gui_session_handler implements custom, secure cookie handling.
 It is preferable to default n2o's session handler.
 To use it, one must call gui_utils:init_n2o_ets_and_envs/2